-Last year it got a bit of an upgrade with different types of cookies, and snow cones at different stations instead of just hot cocoa and snickerdoodles like it’s been for years.
+They have changed it up over the last few years with different types of cookies, and snow cones at different stations instead of just hot cocoa and snickerdoodles like it’s been for years.
 It was a much appreciated upgrade.
 I loved the peppermint bark cookie!

 5. Meet Santa

 Nothing is more special than meeting Santa at Walt Disney World.
 One of my favorites was about 5 years ago when he was meeting right in the front middle of the park.
 We got pictures with Santa at Mickey’s Very Merry Christmas Party with the castle in the background and it’s one of my favorite pictures and memories.
 He doesn’t do that anymore sadly but you can still meet him at the party, Disney Springs, Hollywood Studios, and with Mrs. Claus in the World Showcase at Epcot.